mvlabat/ScalaIRC/README.md

 # ScalaIRC
 This is my IRC client, which is currently under development.
-Currently it support only connecting to freenode #botwar channel and reading/sending messages.
+Currently it supports only connecting to freenode #botwar channel and reading/sending messages.

 ## Nearest plans
 * Do final steps for multiple servers and channels support